leighseverson/purexposure/README.md

-If the pounds per acre applied on a particular day exceeded the calculated maximum rate of application for the relevant year and active ingredient, the recorded rate was replaced with the calculated maximum rate, and the `outlier` column was set to `TRUE`.
+If the pounds per acre applied on a particular day exceeded the calculated maximum rate of application for the relevant year and active ingredient, the recorded rate was replaced with the calculated maximum rate.
 This calculated maximum rate of pounds per acre was then converted back to pounds of chemical applied by multiplying the rate by the number of acres treated, before being converted to kilograms of chemical applied.
+The `outlier` column lists the raw value of kilograms of chemical applied.
+If the pounds per acre applied on a particular day did not exceed the calculated maximum rate of application for the relevant year and active ingredient, the `outlier` column is set to `NA`.

 **Table format**